cloudflightio/autoconfigure-gradle-plugin/README.md

 In any way, you can omit the `version` property from your `build.gradle` file then, Reckon will take care of it.

+If you are not running on a CI-Server (i.e. you are doing local development), the Reckon-Plugin is NOT applied, instead we hardcode the version to `1.0.0-SNAPSHOT` (but you're free to override that in the `build.gradle` temporarily).
+The reason for this behaviour is [this ticket](https://github.com/ajoberstar/reckon/issues/189).

-Additionally, we will also automatically apply the `io.cloudflight.autoconfigure-gradle` plugin for you, so you don't need to do that on your own.
+In any case, the Settings-Plugin, we will also automatically apply the `io.cloudflight.autoconfigure-gradle` plugin for you, so you don't need to do that on your own.